ibm-cloud-docs/key-protect/grant-access-keys.md

 3. From the options menu, click **Assign access**.
 4. Click **Assign users additional access**.
 5. From the list of services, select **{{site.data.keyword.keymanagementserviceshort}}**.
-6. From the list of service instances, select the {{site.data.keyword.keymanagementserviceshort}} service instance that contains the key that you want to grant access to.
+6. From the list of {{site.data.keyword.keymanagementserviceshort}} instances, select the {{site.data.keyword.keymanagementserviceshort}} instance that contains the key that you want to grant access to.
 7. Enter identifying information about the key.
    1. For **Resource type**, enter the word "key".
    2. For **Resource ID**, enter the ID that was assigned to your key by the {{site.data.keyword.keymanagementserviceshort}} service.